 Tanks and Surge Risks

-Tanker trucks are never meant to be filled completely to the top.
+Tanker trucks are never meant to be filled to the top.
 During transit, liquids are heated.
 Heated liquids expand.
-So, in order to prevent this from being a problem, tanker trucks are generally only partially filled.
+So, to prevent this from being a problem, tanker trucks are generally only partially filled.
 This is known as “outage.”
 When there is open space inside the tank, this gives the liquid more room to move around or “surge” as the vehicle’s momentum changes.
 Stopping quickly can result in all of the liquid surging forward and effectively pushing the vehicle in the direction the driver is trying to keep it from going.
 Going around turns too fast or jackknifing may cause the surge to go toward the side and lead to a rollover.

-Some tanks have a built in surge “diffuser” known as baffles.
+Some tanks have a built-in surge “diffuser” known as baffles.
 Baffled tanks are tanks with dividers or bulkheads built inside them that separates the liquid contents into compartments with small holes between the compartments.
 Baffles help prevent the liquid from surging literally from the back to the front or vice versa.
 This, in turn, helps reduce the force at which the truck may otherwise be pushed forward or back by a surge.
-Trucks that do not have baffles have to be extra cautious about surges, especially when there is significant outage to allow for more shifting of the load.
+Trucks that do not have baffles have to be extra cautious about surges, especially when there is a significant outage to allow for more shifting of the load.
 Unbaffled tanks are generally used for hauling consumable liquids since the baffles can make the tank harder to clean.

 There are many types of 18 wheelers used in interstate and intrastate commerce today.
 Drivers of tanker trucks need to know to try to keep their driving smoother and less choppy than they can get away with in other 18-wheelers.
 This helps to prevent rollover due to the higher center of gravity and surge.
 Oversteering, over accelerating or hard braking should all be avoided to prevent truck accidents.
-In emergency situations, a truck drive has to be aware that any attempt to steer left or right quickly while braking is more likely to result in a rollover.
+In emergencies, a truck driver has to be aware that any attempt to steer left or right quickly while braking is more likely to result in a rollover.
 Stab braking-pressing the brake down until the tires lock and then releasing and stab braking again—may be required vs slow controlled stopping techniques when you know the distance is insufficient to stop before striking another vehicle.

 Although tanker trucks are 18-wheelers, tanker truck rollover accidents are not the same as other 18-wheeler accidents.
 A truck accident lawyer needs to understand the difference in baffled vs unbaffled trailers, the effects of tank outage, surge and high center of gravity, and the knowledge and experience required to operate a tanker truck safely.
-These factors can help establish whether the truck driver was really qualified to drive the truck or whether he may have made mistakes from a lack of tanker truck driving experience.
+These factors can help establish whether the truck driver was qualified to drive the truck or whether he may have made mistakes from a lack of tanker truck driving experience.

 Legal Articles Additional Disclaimer